stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

 :::

-Then just Then just [open your browser](http://localhost:2015/) and interact with the form.
+Then just [open your browser](http://localhost:2015/) and interact with the form.

 <style>